SRSRA Retiree Resource Center

 After you transition to the Retiree Plan, you will need to learn how to be reimbursed for out-of-pocket expenses by WageWorks.
 The RRC can work with you to submit claims, or assist you in setting up systems where claims are filed automatically or annually, greatly reducing the burden of filing frequent small claims.
 WageWorks claims are filed much more efficiently through electronic means rather than mail, and we can do this in our office or show you ways to do this from home.
 We can assist you in obtaining the documentation needed to file a claim and will work with you, WageWorks, and providers to resolve any claims issues.

-- Medicare Prescription Drug Annual Review
+- Medicare Prescription Drug and Medicare Advantage Plan Annual Review

 Prescription drug copays are the largest out-of-pocket expense for most retires so it is critical that each retiree closely examine the many options for Medicare Part D drug plans, both at initial age-65 enrollment and annually thereafter.
 Unlike the Medicare Supplement Plans, the Medicare Part D Rx plans can be easily changed each year.
 These plans have an open enrollment period every year (October 15th to December 7th) and it is very important that every retiree review their options EACH and EVERY year.
 Even if your drugs haven’t changed, the terms of the plans change every year – premium and deductible amounts, which drugs are covered at which level of coverage (formulary), and even what drug stores are in network or “preferred” for lower co-pays.
 The RRC offers these important Medicare prescription plan drug reviews every year during the open enrollment period.

+Medicare Advantage Plans (MAP) can and should be reviewed annually, too.
+Most MAPs include RX coverage and the formularies (which drugs are covered at which level of coverage), premiums, deductibles, and pharmacy networks change regularly.
+The medical coverage in the MAP plan can also change and the doctors and medical facilities in the networks are subject to change.
+Unlike the medicare supplement plans, medicare advantage plans should be reviewed annually.
 You can schedule an appointment for a review by calling or emailing the RRC.
 We see many people during this period and appointments book up fast so please don’t wait until the last week to schedule an appointment.

 The Retiree Resource Center is open daily from 9 AM to 4 PM and you can call or email to secure an appointment.
-When the counselors are meeting with retirees, telephone calls will go to voicemail and you will usually receive a call back within 48-72 hours.

 Address: Lower Savannah Council of Governments Building